kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

   - Later, the [Princesses] are attacked.
 Tom kills 2 demons saving them.
 - 1.04 C
   - Tom is treated special now.
 He will receive a reward for saving the [Princesses].
-  - Tom seems to have his insanity controlled, then he unknowingly arrives to dinner in his clown custome.
+  - Tom seems to have his insanity controlled, then he unknowingly arrives to dinner in his clown costume.
   - The alarm is sounded.
 Demons are attacking the castle.
 - 1.05 C
   - The devil inside Tom takes over.
 He's crazy, but has a plan to stop the demon army from teleporting in.